X-ray Technicians: Learn Their History and Training Requirements

 With a mean annual wage of $71,020 in Washington (reported in May 2018), according to the Bureau of Labor Statistics (BLS)4, and a national job outlook that projects 12% growth between 2016 and 20265, radiologic technologist careers can be appealing to anyone who is interested in healthcare and technology.

-An associate’s degree is the most common requirement for breaking into a radiologic technologist career, with programs including both classroom study and clinical work6.
+An associate’s degree is the most common requirement for individuals interested in becoming an X-ray, with programs including both classroom study and clinical work6.

 According to the BLS6, it’s important for those pursuing a medical imaging career to: